 On July 1, 2019, Tehran began to breach the nuclear deal brokered with the world’s six major powers in 2015.
-It has exceeded the agreement's limits at least five times:
+It has exceeded the agreement's limits several times:

-None of the breaches has posed an immediate threat; they did not bring Iran closer to building a bomb.
-They could also be reversed quickly.
+No single breach posed an immediate threat.
+Each could also be reversed quickly.
 Iran made the incremental and calibrated moves to pressure European countries to do more to offset the negative impact of U.S. sanctions, which were reimposed in November 2018.
 “This has a political strategic significance,” said Abbas Araghchi, Iran’s deputy foreign minister.

 The agreement, known as the Joint Comprehensive Plan of Action (JCPOA), was brokered between Iran and six world powers – Britain, China, France, Germany, Russia, and the United States.
 Between mid-2015 and mid-2019, Tehran had complied with the JCPOA, even after President Trump abandoned it in May 2018.
 The U.S. sanctions have taken a serious toll on Iran’s oil sales, the government’s main source of revenue.

-In late September, the European Union warned Iran that any further breaches could force Britain, France and Germany to start withdrawing from the deal.
+In September 2019, the European Union warned Iran that any further breaches could force Britain, France and Germany to start withdrawing from the deal.
 The following is a rundown of Iran’s breaches of the JCPOA.

 July 1, 2019

 Under the nuclear deal, Tehran was allowed to stockpile only 300 kilograms of low-enriched uranium.
 It was expected to sell or exchange any surplus.
 But on May 3, 2019, the United States vowed to sanction any country or company that helped Iran sell or exchange surplus, which left it with few alternatives to remain in compliance with the JCPOA.
 In retaliation, Tehran announced it would no longer honor the limit on its stockpile.
 On July 1, it accelerated the rate of production fourfold.